Samran10/ds_CA/README.md

 *	Concurrency: System must definitely be capable of managing the simultaneous access and modification of data by multiple users or processes in an environment that is distributed.

 # Requirements
+In sequence to be able to acknowledge all the purposes of my system, these series of requirements will certainly be considered to be the functional criteria of my system.

 * The game should allow it’s users to issue an interface through which the users of the game can enter the home screen when starting the game.
 * The game should allow it’s users to add their player name.
 * The game should allow it’s users to build a game room to which the game will be played in.